shieldgenerator7/DnD-Stories/Wrenwood/WrenwoodSideQuestCalendar_January.md

 **If the result is 20 or more:** You quickly fill the pots in no time at all.
 The head chef nods approval.
 Gain a +1 bonus to the rest of your rolls on this page.

-### 2. Boiling the water. [roll d20 + Constitution] Reminder: Cooking Adept
+### 2. Boil the water. [roll d20 + Constitution] Reminder: Cooking Adept

 You snap your fingers, lighting the tip of your index finger on fire.
 You touch it to the stove, lighting the fuel aflame.
 You do this for each of the pots, then you watch them boil.

-If the result is 5 or less: You take a long time to light the fires, and your finger hurts by the end.
+**If the result is 5 or less:** You take a long time to light the fires, and your finger hurts by the end.
 Reduce your health by 2.
 Take a -3 penalty to the rest of your rolls on this page.

-If the result is between 6 and 11: You take longer than usual to light the fires, and your finger hurts by the end.
+**If the result is between 6 and 11:** You take longer than usual to light the fires, and your finger hurts by the end.
 Reduce your health by 1.
 Take a -2 penalty to the rest of your rolls on this page.

-If the result is between 12 and 19: You light the fires and boil the water to a satisfactory degree, but your finger still gets a little burnt.
+**If the result is between 12 and 19:** You light the fires and boil the water to a satisfactory degree, but your finger still gets a little burnt.
 Reduce your health by 1.
 The head chef yells at you to work faster.
 Take a -1 penalty to the rest of your rolls on this page.

-If the result is 20 or more: You light the fires so quickly that only the tip of your fur is singed.
+**If the result is 20 or more:** You light the fires so quickly that only the tip of your fur is singed.
 The head chef smiles as he watches you light the fires.
 Gain a +1 bonus to the rest of your rolls on this page.

-### 3. Adding the ingredients. [roll d20 + Wisdom] Reminder: Cooking Adept
+### 3. Add the ingredients. [roll d20 + Wisdom] Reminder: Cooking Adept

 You find the cans of fresh ingredients ready for your use.
 You fill each pot with the ingredients, careful to add just the right amount.